Mumbaikars prefer to pay bribes than complain to cops: ACB boss

-Mumbai ranks eighth in the list of the most corrupt cities in Maharashtra but that is not really good news, says Praveen Dixit the chief of the Anti-Corruption Bureau; he blames higher incomes and busy lives for people’s unwillingness to complain about government officials accepting bribes
+Mumbai ranks eighth in the list of the most corrupt cities in Maharashtra; ACB chief Praveen Dixit blames higher incomes, busy lives for people's unwillingness to complain about government officials accepting bribes

 “Money, get away.
 Get a good job with more pay and you’re OK,” sang David Gilmour of the legendary band Pink Floyd.
 And this seems to be the mantra of the city when it comes to dealing with corruption and bribery.